 Mathias brought Samantha in front of her living corpse to start a new ritual, interrupted by Lara afterwards as he killed him off and then stabbed Himiko in the chest with a burning torch.

 So, to answer our initial questions, is the movie good?
 Is it bad?
 Is it worth it?

 It’s surely enjoyable and better than how it was described.
 The actors did an awesome job, the replicas from the game were really accurate and Alicia is sincerely the perfect new Lara… but if I have to compare the live action to the game I can’t say I’m fully satisfied.
 I honestly believe that stories taken from video games and books would work best if they were transferred in a TV show instead, since that would also allow the producers to add more content without being limited to the 2 hours (or less) of film they have at their disposal.
 About the change they did with Himiko and the deadly desease I’m quite bitter, because in my opinion we got a concept seen and reviewed too many times, destroying the original lore.

 Tomb Raider is a game about exploration and survival.
 As such it offers suggestive sceneries with mountains, forests, rivers and old-style Japanese buildings.
-Frans Bouma from Flickr created a free camera tool that allows you to place the camera wherever you want, creating new angles and beautiful compositions breaking the original boundaries.
-I highly recommend to play the game if you didn’t before and already watched the movie, or if you intend to watch the live action but still have to try the original version.
+Frans Bouma from Flickr created a free tool that allows you to place the camera wherever you want, creating new angles and beautiful compositions breaking the original boundaries.
+I highly recommend to play the game if you haven’t before and already watched the movie, or if you intend to give the live action a shot but still have to try the original version.

-The same thing has been done for Rise Of The Tomb Raider (direct sequel) by HattiWatti, the same coder/programmer who also made other tools for different games.
+The same thing has been done for Rise Of The Tomb Raider (direct sequel) by HattiWatti, the coder/programmer who made other useful tools for different games.